Upgrade tracking built for the people who actually upgrade

 Segment-level accuracy

-Connecting itineraries are the norm for AA's hub-and-spoke network.
+Connecting itineraries are the norm on a hub-and-spoke network.
 A DFW-LHR flight might route through CLT or PHL.
 Each segment has independent upgrade inventory.
 2LNR shows availability at the segment level so you know exactly where the upgrade will and will not clear, rather than getting a single misleading "available" or "unavailable" for the whole trip.

 Continuous monitoring

-Checking aa.com once and seeing "no availability" tells you nothing about what happens in the next 60 days.
+Checking the airline app once and seeing "no availability" tells you nothing about what happens in the next 60 days.
 Upgrade inventory fluctuates as passengers change bookings, revenue management adjusts allocations, and departure day approaches.
 2LNR monitors routes continuously so you catch the window when it opens.

 Built by AvGeeks, for AvGeeks